 Lower back pain is common, often the result of daily living.
 Perhaps you lifted something the wrong way, worked a little too hard, or maybe spent time sitting in a chair with poor support.
-In many cases, you can rest, take some over-the-counter pain medication, and you’re fine again in a few days.
+In many cases, you can rest, stretch it out, and you’re fine again in a few days.
 For the majority of back pain issues, this is a typical progression.
-Even if you have a more major issue, such as a herniated disc, your body often takes care of the issue with rest and time.
+Even if you have a more major issue, your body seemingly takes care of the issue with rest and time.

 However, pain is often your body’s warning mechanism, alerting you to a more serious condition, so routinely ignoring back pain – particularly if it’s recurring or accompanied by key symptoms – is generally not a good practice.
 You could be inadvertently overlooking indicators of a larger problem, something beyond simple overexertion.
 Let’s examine some of the reasons why you shouldn’t always shrug off back pain.

 Back pain that also features sensations in other places is potentially a dangerous sort of pain.
 These symptoms typically accompany sciatica, a common back pain problem that often creates pain, tingling or numbness along the nerve’s path.
 However, there are rare, but serious, complications associated with sciatic nerve inflammation.
 Your bladder and bowel functions could be affected.
 Any prolonged irritation of a nerve root, like the sciatic, could result in permanent nerve damage.

 Treating back pain at home when you’re aware of the reason for the pain can be a natural solution, particularly if you’re familiar with the situation from past experience and it comes down to tiredness and overuse of back muscles.
 However, if the pain intensifies or lasts longer than a few days, it becomes a “safe, not sorry” situation.
 Consider any pain that persists longer than you expect to be a new condition, and have it checked.

 Type of Injury